dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-13-bitcoin-is-an-idea.md

 decades, the cat is out of the bag, and everyone will have to adjust to a world in which Bitcoin exists.

 **Bitcoin is an idea** whose time has come.
-Even if Bitcoin would fail for some reason (and I don't have a reason to believe that it will), we now know how to solve the problems that plagued digital money for
-decades: double-spending and a lack of non-arbitrary scarcity.
-And it all works because Satoshi figured out how to keep the time in a decentralized system.
+As more and more people, companies, and even nation-states move towards a Bitcoin Standard, the unstoppable [gravity] of Satoshi's idea becomes ever more apparent.
+By implementing his idea, he proved that a practical solution to the problems that plagued digital money - double-spending and digital scarcity - is possible.
+By releasing his software to the world he set in motion a powerful incentive structure embedded in a decentralized computer network.
+It is this incentive structure that is the underlying machinery of a virtually unstoppable
+process: the separation of money and state.
+It will take some time for the world to come to grips with this idea.
+Amusingly, time is also the reason why Bitcoin works in the first place.
+After all, the main insight Satoshi had is how to keep the [time] in a decentralized system.

+[gravity]: {% post_url /bitcoin/2019-05-01-bitcoins-gravity %}
+[time]: {% post_url /bitcoin/2021-01-14-bitcoin-is-time %}

 ------------------------------------------------------------------------